iszczesniak/cpp/move/index.md

   * *user-defined*: a programmer provides the function definition,

-  * *defaulted*: a programmer explicitely requests a default implementation,
+  * *defaulted*: a programmer requests a default implementation,

-  * *deleted*: the user explicitely declares the function as deleted,
+  * *deleted*: a programmer declares the function as deleted,

 * *implicitely* as:

-  * *defaulted*: a compiler provides a default definition without the user explicitely requesting it,
+  * *defaulted*: a compiler provides a default definition without the user requesting it,

-  * *deleted*: a compiler declares the function as deleted without the programmer explicitely requesting it.
+  * *deleted*: a compiler declares the function as deleted without the programmer requesting it.

 When a function is declared as *deleted* (regarless of whether implicitelly or explicitelly), the function is considered in overload